Rosa Luxemburg: A Life by Elzbieta Ettinger

 Edge of Taos Desert: Volume Four of Intimate Memories by Mabel Dodge Luhan

 Mimbres Pottery: Ancient Art of the American Southwest essays by J.J.
-Brody, by Catherine J. Scott, by Steven A. LeBlanc, introduction by Tony Berlant
+Brody and Catherine J. Scott and Steven A. LeBlanc, introduction by Tony Berlant

-Santa Fe Style by Christine Mather, by Sharon Woods
+Santa Fe Style by Christine Mather and Sharon Woods

 New Mexico Style by Nancy Hunter Warren